tcj/heckaprompter/Heckaprompter.package/HeckaBrowserComponent.class/README.md

 TODO:

-* make blurbs clickable
+DONE* make blurbs clickable
-* indicate selected
+WIP* indicate selected
 * move selected clipart to top?
 * select first/random first
 * allow browsing all by clipart/all by blurb